tatomyr/lordofpasswords/README.md

 You can access **Lord of Passwords** on a desktop, a tablet or a mobile.
 You can even kind of install it!

-Then, if you know which service you're trying to get access to and remember your single _masterpassword_, you can always have your key using **Lord of Passwords**.
+Then, knowing the combination of the service you're trying to get access to and your _masterpassword_, you can always have your key using **Lord of Passwords**.

 ## Is it safe to use Lord of Passwords?